hennig-lab/DER/README.md

 # DER algorithm
 Duplicate Event Removal algorithm - Artifact detection in human single unit recordings

-Version 1.1, released October 2025 by Jay Hennig
+Version 1.1, released October 2025 by Jay Hennig.

 This version extends the original codepack to support Blackrock input data.
 This project continues to be licensed under the terms of the Mozilla Public License Version 2.0 (MPL 2.0).
 See the LICENSE for details.

 Original code (Version 1.0, released February 2021): Copyright © 2021.
-Gert Dehnen, Marcel S. Kehl, Florian Mormann, and the University of Bonn Medical Center
-This software was tested with MATLAB (R2018a–R2024b) on Linux, Windows, and macOS.
+Gert Dehnen, Marcel S. Kehl, Florian Mormann, and the University of Bonn Medical Center This software was tested with MATLAB (R2018a–R2024b) on Linux, Windows, and macOS.

 ------------------------------------------------------------------------------------------